vilhalmer/Comparator/README.md

     …where cleverexamplesite.com is your site, and <Location /status> is the path that you want the status page to exist at.
 You'll also need to add `NameVirtualHost *:80` somewhere above that to enable it.
 In comparator.conf, you should configure it with a host of "localhost", port of 3000 (or whatever you want to change it to, just not 80), and path of whatever you chose for the <Location> bit.

 Q. Nobody has actually asked any of these, have they?
 A. Nope, not at all.

 Q. Sweet.
-Aaddress.
-Yep.
+A. Yep.